 Learn how to make a Rainbow Cake from scratch.
-With super easy frosting technique no complicated piping and spreading needed.
+With super-easy frosting technique no complicated piping and spreading needed.
 Rainbow colors inside and around the cake.
-No boring white frosting!
-Soft almond meringue rainbow cake layers frosted with creamy marshmallow buttercream rainbow frosting and decorated with fluffy meringue frosting.
-The most beautiful and delicious Rainbow Cake ever.

-If you already mastered my Mirror Glaze Galaxy Cake recipe, then this Rainbow Cake recipe is a walk in the park for you.
+If you already mastered my Mirror Glaze Galaxy Cake recipe, then this recipe is a walk in the park for you.

-The process of this Rainbow Cake Recipe is clear and well structured.
-We don't have many ingredients what makes the process much easier and faster.
+The process of this recipe is clear and well structured.
+We don't have many ingredients.
+That makes the process much easier and faster.